Financial economics: State prices

 With the above relationship established, the further specialized Arrow–Debreu model may be derived.

 (Note: State prices originate with Kenneth Arrow and Gérard Debreu in 1954.

 Lionel W. McKenzie is also cited for his independent proof of equilibrium existence in 1954.

 Breeden and Litzenberger's work in 1978 established the use of state prices in financial economics.)

 This result suggests that, under certain economic conditions, there must be a set of prices such that aggregate supplies will equal aggregate demands for every commodity in the economy.

 The Arrow–Debreu model applies to economies with maximally complete markets, in which there exists a market for every time period and forward prices for every commodity at all time periods.

 A direct extension, then, is the concept of a state price security, also called an Arrow–Debreu security, a contract that agrees to pay one unit of a numeraire (a currency or a commodity) if a particular state occurs ("up" and "down" in the simplified example above) at a particular time in the future and pays zero numeraire in all the other states.
 The price of this security is the state price $\pi_{s}$ of this particular state of the world; the collection of these is also referred to as a "Risk Neutral Density".

 In the above example, the state prices, $\pi_{up}$, $\pi_{down}$would equate to the present values of $$q_{up}$ and $$q_{down}$: i.e. what one would pay today, respectively, for the up- and down-state securities; the state price vector is the vector of state prices for all states.
 Applied to derivative valuation, the price today would simply be [$\pi_{up}$×$X_{up}$ + $\pi_{down}$×$X_{down}$]: the fourth formula (see above regarding the absence of a risk premium here).
 For a continuous random variable indicating a continuum of possible states, the value is found by integrating over the state price "density".

 State prices find immediate application as a conceptual tool ("contingent claim analysis"); but can also be applied to valuation problems.
 Given the pricing mechanism described, one can decompose the derivative value – true in fact for "every security" – as a linear combination of its state-prices; i.e. back-solve for the state-prices corresponding to observed derivative prices.

 These recovered state-prices can then be used for valuation of other instruments with exposure to the underlyer, or for other decision making relating to the underlyer itself.

-Using the related stochastic discount factor - SDF; also called the pricing kernel - the asset price is computed by "discounting" the future cash flow by the stochastic factor $\tilde{m}$, and then taking the expectation; the third equation above.
-Essentially, this factor divides expected utility at the relevant future period - a function of the possible asset values realized under each state - by the utility due to today's wealth, and is then also referred to as "the intertemporal marginal rate of substitution".